 Anticipation at the service of research

 The Prospective Labs are the ‘outposts’ of R&D. Their role is to identify and to appropriate, as soon as possible and in areas other than oil, technology that is not yet mature but very likely to prove ground-breaking when applied to oil and gas.
 Organized around target subject areas, the Prospective Labs are designed to ensure that their results are quickly transferred (within only two or three years) to R&D programmes or to Technological Innovation Platforms.
-Today, there are 5 labs: Sensors, Nanotechnology, Environmental Microbiology, Robotics and Computer vision, Graphics and image processing.
+Today, there are 4 labs: Sensors, Nanotechnology, Environmental Microbiology and Robotics.

 Careful selection of R&D projects

 The R&D division focuses on subject areas that are strategic for the future of oil and gas.
 The division’s work points the Group’s exploration teams towards the best prospects and lets the Group produce better and more, while consolidating its expertise and tools to manage risk and its impact on the environment.
 The division’s work, spread over seven flagship programmes, particularly focuses on new geophysical data acquisition and processing resources (in order to image the subsoil in as much detail as possible), the improvement of reservoir modelling and simulation tools, and the development of improved recovery technology.
 Thanks to this work, the Group refines its expertise in acid gas processing, invests in the development of carbon capture, utilization and storage (CCUS) technologies, retains its lead in the battle for deep offshore and supports the presence of the E&P segment in unconventional hydrocarbons.

 FRONTIER EXPLORATION, to minimize risks, reduce the costs and environmental impacts of exploring high potential frontier basins.

 EARTH IMAGING, to provide 3D models of the subsoil in order to further our understanding of complex mining areas that are still largely unexplored.